 Along with the Seychelles, Comoros, Maldives and Reunion, Mauritius is one of those tropical getaways that sit just beyond the beach dreams of our imagination.
+So obviously it makes sense to dive a bit deeper and create a Mauritius bucket list of the top things to do on the island.

 Located in the Indian Ocean off the East Coast of Madagascar, the French/Creole speaking island-nation has over 100 resorts, white sand beaches, impossibly turquoise water, and a range of unusual activities on offer.